Greater Swiss Mountain Dog Dog Food Cost Per Month: 2026 Full Breakdown

 Greater Swiss Mountain Dog Dog Food Cost by Brand (2026 Prices)

-Here's how much it costs to feed a 113 lb Greater Swiss Mountain Dog per month across 11 popular dog food brands, from budget to premium options.
-When comparing these brands, veterinarians strongly recommend choosing pet food companies that conduct rigorous AAFCO feeding trials (Association of American Feed Control Officials) rather than simply meeting nutrient profile minimums to guarantee nutritional adequacy:
+Here is the monthly cost to feed a 113 lb Greater Swiss Mountain Dog across 11 popular brands.
+We compare budget and premium options.
+Veterinarians recommend choosing pet food brands that conduct rigorous AAFCO feeding trials.
+This guarantees nutritional adequacy better than simply meeting basic nutrient profiles:

 | Brand | Price/kg | Cost/Day | Cost/Month |